liqotech/liqo/docs/pages/Architecture/Discovery and Peering/discovery-component.md

-# Discovery
+---
+title: "Discovery Protocol"
+---

 ## Overview
 This component's goal is to find other clusters running Liqo around us, get information needed to pair and start peering process

 ### Features
 List of supported features
 * ClusterID creation
   * if not already present, during component starting, it creates new ClusterID taking the UID of first master of our cluster or generates new UUID if no master is present (NOTE: in this case ID will be different if ConfigMap where it is store is deleted)
 * Make our cluster discoverable by other clusters
   * this feature can be enabled and disabled at runtime setting `enableAdvertisement` flag in `ClusterConfig` CR
   * register Liqo service on local mDNS server and answers when someone is looking for it